-The artificial sources take place due to the explosion of nuclear bombs that some countries do as experiments from time to time and they take place due to the nuclear reactors, Such as the radiation pollution due to the explotion in the Russian reactor at Chernobyl, It occurs on 26 th of April 1986 as a result of an error in operation.
+The artificial sources take place due to the explosion of nuclear bombs that some countries do as experiments from time to time and they take place due to the nuclear reactors, Such as the radiation pollution due to the explosion in the Russian reactor at Chernobyl, It occurs on 26 th of April 1986 as a result of an error in operation.

-The effects due to exposure to a large dosage of radiation for a short time .
+Effects due to exposure to a large dosage of radiation for a short time

-This will lead to the damage of the bone marrow, Spleen, Digestive system, Central nervous system, The bone marrow (responsible for the formation of red blood cells) is the first which is affected by the radiation causing decrease in the number of red blood cells and this leads to feeling of being sick, sore throat accompanied by nausea, vertigo and diarrhea.
+This will lead to the damage of the bone marrow, Spleen, Digestive system, Central nervous system, The bone marrow (responsible for the formation of red blood cells) is the first which is affected by the radiation causing decrease in the number of red blood cells and this leads to a feeling of being sick, sore throat accompanied by nausea, vertigo, and diarrhea.

-The effects due to exposure to a small dosage of radiation for a long time (months or years)
+Effects due to exposure to a small dosage of radiation for a long time (months or years)

-The cellular effects are the changes in the cells composition which lead to destroying the cells, For instance, if the chemical composition of the hemoglobin changes, it becomes incapable of carrying oxygen.
+The cellular effects are the changes in the composition of the cells which lead to destroying the cells, For instance, if the chemical composition of the hemoglobin changes, it becomes incapable of carrying oxygen.